mcmusonda/demo-rep/README.md

-This is the demonstration project of using GitHub.
+This is the demonstration project of how to use GitHub.
 You're welcome